Entire home

 - Hot tub, BBQ, and outdoor dining area

-- Beautiful landscaped gardens and wildflower paddock
+- Scenic gardens with wildflower paddock

 The Space: